jeroenbeijer/SDRReceiver/README.md

 sample_rate=1536000

 However this should probably not be changed.
 Except for the older I3 satellite at 54W all channels fit nicely with a 1.536.000 sample rate and it can be decimated down to 48Khz entirely with half band FIR filters.
 In order to cover the data channels and voice channels around 1546.8 for 54W it is also possible to run at 1.920.000 but obviously this takes a little more CPU and has no obvious benefit for the I4 satellites.
+A more narrow 288.000 sample rate is also available which might be useful on slower devices or if you are only interested in particular channels.

 The center frequency is chosen so that both the lower speed data channels and higher speed channels as well voice channels are covered: